thenocturnaldevgypsy/github-markdown-template-readme/MD Templates/Repo-Java-README-v-0-0-1.md

 Want to contribute?
 Great!
 Contributions welcome, but please read the [contribution guidelines](contributing.md) first.

 ## ![SECTION License](https://img.shields.io/badge/📑-License-%2300416a?logoColor=white&labelColor=%2300416a&color=%2324292e&textColor=white)
-Distributed under the MIT License.
-See [LICENSE](LICENSE.md) for more information.
+Distributed under the MIT License by [@thenocturnaldevgypsy](https://github.com/thenocturnaldevgypsy).
+- You can freely modify and reuse.
+- The original [LICENSE](LICENSE.md) must be included with copies of this software.
+- Please link back to this repo.

 ## ![SECTION Get in Touch](https://img.shields.io/badge/📭-Get%20in%20Touch-%2300416a?logoColor=white&labelColor=%2300416a&color=%2324292e&textColor=white)
 I'd love to hear your thoughts on the project and get your suggestions.
 Feel free to [create new issue](https://github.com/thenocturnaldevgypsy/repo-name/issues/new) on this repo or you can also contact me at [my AMA repo](https://github.com/thenocturnaldevgypsy/ama-ask-me-anything).